-- You use an app, such as Hootsuite, to schedule all your weekly posts, so won’t waste time posting every day.
+- You use an app, such as Hootsuite, to schedule all your weekly posts, so you won’t waste time posting every day.

 Step 5 – Write About Web Design (and publish it)

 You can either have your own blog, possibly linked to your website, or search for a guest blogging guide, so you can take advantage of other sites’ established reputation and high traffic.
-And nothing is stopping from trying both either.
+And nothing is stopping you from trying both, either.
 You can also post texts directly on LinkedIn and other social media channels.

 In order to do it, make sure that you are updated with the latest trends in digital marketing, so your texts will be relevant.
-And don’t forget to share your article on your social media channels, and to comment on relevant sites, blogs, and forums.
+And don’t forget to share your article on your social media channels and to comment on relevant sites, blogs, and forums.

 Step 6 – Try Some Offline Channels as Well

 Despite the fact that you work online, it shouldn’t stop you from making the most of the offline possibilities to grow your personal brand.
-Congresses, workshops, mass-media publications, conferences can all bring many clients to you and turn you into an authority overnight.
+Congresses, workshops, mass-media publications, and conferences can all bring many clients to you and turn you into an authority overnight.

-So if there is an opportunity for you to get an article published by a local newspaper, to give an interview to a radio station, or for a presentation in a congress, go for it.
+So if there is an opportunity for you to get an article published by a local newspaper, to give an interview to a radio station, or for a presentation at a congress, go for it.
 Take some old-fashioned business cards with you and reach out to as many people as possible.